-- Facilitating access to bank accounts and funds of the offshore debtor that are located in the Mainland. - Safeguarding the books and records of the offshore debtor in the Mainland. - Seeking assistance from the Pilot Courts in respect of the examination of directors and officers of the offshore debtor who reside in the Mainland for the purposes of investigating the business and affairs of the debtor and the conduct of its directors and officers. - Seeking to have an administrator appointed in the Mainland to provide assistance.
+- Safeguarding the books and records of the offshore debtor in the Mainland. - Seeking assistance from the Pilot Courts in respect of the examination of directors and officers of the offshore debtor who reside in the Mainland for the purposes of investigating the business and affairs of the debtor and the conduct of its directors and officers. - Seeking to have an administrator appointed in the Mainland to provide assistance.